apostrophecms/apostrophe-documentation/tutorials/getting-started/pushing-assets.md

 }
 ```

+> Not working for you yet?
+Please check out the [complete, working example of a `theme` moduloe in the apostrophe-samples project](https://github.com/apostrophecms/apostrophe-samples).
+This project is a great place to start if you need more examples of where to put your code "in context" so that everything works!

 ### Assets in apostrophe-assets

 When including your assets in any module that comes with Apostrophe you'll run into some unexpected differences compared to using your own module.
 We'll use `karla.woff` as an example again, this time in `apostrophe-assets`.